Tsai says China must 'coexist' with a democratic Taiwan

 That has caused growing alarm in Beijing, which says any formal declaration of independence by Taiwan would cross a red line.

-"She is telling China that her position has remained the same -- she will not provoke but she rejects any policy that downgrades Taiwan and 'you can talk to me if you are willing'," Fan Shih-ping, a political scientist at National Taiwan Normal University, told AFP.
+While Beijing reacted with anger to Tsai's second term, analysts said her speech was in fact conciliatory.

-"She is also assuring the US that she won't be rash and won't become a troublemaker," he added.
+"President Tsai has drawn clear lines and established a few non-negotiables, while making sufficient rhetorical concessions that, should it want to, the leadership in Beijing could meet her half-way," J. Michael Cole, a Taipei-based fellow with the University of Nottingham's Taiwan Studies Programme, told AFP.

-J. Michael Cole, a Taipei-based fellow with University of Nottingham's Taiwan Studies Programme, said Tsai's renewed offer of talks with Beijing would likely be spurned again.
+"She is also assuring the US that she won't be rash and won't become a troublemaker," added Fan Shih-ping, a political scientist at National Taiwan Normal University.

-"I suspect that it will receive similar treatment this time around, especially given the high levels of positive publicity that Taiwan has received in recent months due to its handling of COVID-19," he told AFP.
+Tsai's inauguration was also a chance for her to celebrate Taiwan's successful fight against the coronavirus.

-Despite its close proximity and economic links with China, Taiwan has managed to contain its own outbreak to 440 cases including seven deaths.
+Despite its close proximity and economic links with China, Taiwan has managed to contain its own outbreak to just seven deaths and has sent protection equipment aid packages around the world.

 Wednesday's ceremony in Taipei was a deliberately stripped-down affair with crowds of supporters asked to stay away and dignitaries sat in chairs 1.5 metres (five feet) apart.